‘Celebrating World Wetlands Day and

 Day 1: Pre-conference tours and sundowner, Monday 15th March 2021

 Day 2: Conference Day, Tuesday 16th March 2021

-The Wetlands Centre Cockburn invites registrations for its 16th Annual WA Wetland Management Conference to be held adjacent to Lake Monger at The Bendat Parent and Community Centre, Wembley on Friday 31st January 2020 in celebration of World Wetlands Day, which commemorates the signing of the Convention on Wetlands in the Iranian city of Ramsar on 2 February 1971.
+The Wetlands Centre Cockburn invites registrations for its 17th Annual WA Wetland Management Conference to be held adjacent to Mandjar Bay at the Mandurah Performing Arts Centre (ManPAC), Mandurah on Tuesday 16th March 2021 in celebration of World Wetlands Day, which commemorates the signing of the Convention on Wetlands in the Iranian city of Ramsar on 2 February 1971.